farrukhras/Leave-Management-Web-Portal/README.md

 npm run dev
 ```
 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.
-6. After logging-in, navigate to the Leave Management->Overview tab to see the output.
+6. Navigate to the Leave Management->Overview tab to see the output after logging in.

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.